diaorui/peek-deck/bitcoin.md

 5 years ago, I bet with a random Redditor that the price would never dip below $15K.
 The bet would settle if the dip never happens before the end of 2025, or if we reached $100K before that time.
 When the price did hit $100K, I reached out.
 Fast forward to today, and this legend logged in their account, saw my DM and actually honored the bet!
 Just wanted to give them a shout-out for following through.
 All settled over Lightning of course.

 7h ago

 ---

+**[[France] Gov mandates declaring Cold Wallets >€5k.
+Need privacy strategy](https://www.reddit.com/r/Bitcoin/comments/1pn1cj8/france_gov_mandates_declaring_cold_wallets_5k/)**

+The French parliament just voted on an amendment forcing us to declare self-custody wallets (Ledger/Trezor) to the tax authorities if they hold more than €5,000.
+This effectively builds a massive centralized honeypot linking real identities to home addresses and exact holdings, which is a massive security risk and a wrench attack nightmare. ​I'm urgently looking for technical strategies to protect my privacy here.
+I need to know if "structuring" by splitting the stack into multiple sub-€5k wallets is a viable way to bypass the threshold, or if I should be looking into CoinJoin/Whirlpool to sever the link from my KYC exchange history before moving to fresh storage.
+I'm also trying to understand how they could possibly enforce this without me voluntarily doxxing my XPUB, so I'm curious if non-compliance is the general consensus.
+Any advice on keeping my stack off this registry would be appreciated.

+1h ago

+---